 Corporate seals, including the seal of a company’s registered representative (usually the president) also come high in the hierarchy, and must be registered with the relevant regional Legal Affairs Bureau, which will also issue proof of a registered seal to facilitate transactions.
 Corporations do a lot of business, though, so there may be all sorts of other seals — branch seals, departmental seals and so forth — that suffice for day-to-day transactions.
 A properly governed company should also have internal rules on the storage and use of corporate seals.
 Corporate managers may also have a “personal” seal that they use to “sign off” on projects as part of the ringisho approval process that makes everyone (and thus no one) responsible for business decisions.
 (I recently read a wonderful anecdote about a company manager who passive-aggressively stamped his hanko upside-down to “approve” projects he was actually opposed to).

 The nation of Japan has a hanko too, the Great Seal of Japan — the kokuji — that dates back to 1874 and was carved out of gold alloy by Kyoto craftsmen.
-It is used to execute treaties and other important documents of state.

 The Emperor also has an official seal, also golden — the gyoji — that probably gets used a lot given the number of constitutional functions performed by Japan’s monarch, many of which involve some sort of official document: promulgating laws, appointing high officials, awarding honors and so forth.
 His performance of all of these roles is strictly a formality, but then affixing a seal to something is itself the ultimate formality.